Score (Duncan Mackay album)

-Score is the second studio album from the British keyboardist Duncan Mackay, which was released by EMI in 1977.
+Score is the second studio album from the British keyboardist Duncan Mackay, released by EMI on 25 March 1977.

 Background

 Score was produced by John Wetton, who also provides vocals on three of the tracks.
 Four tracks on the album contain lyrics written by Steve Harley and he also provided vocals on "Time Is No Healer".
 At the time, Mackay was a member of Steve Harley & Cockney Rebel.
 Other musicians on Score include Clive Chaman on bass and Andrew McCulloch on drums and percussion.
 The album was recorded and mixed at Scorpio Studios in London in August and September 1976.

 Prior to the album's release, EMI denied claims that Mackay would leave Steve Harley & Cockney Rebel if the album was a commercial success.
 Instead, Mackay intended to continue playing with the band while also pursuing a solo career including performing his own live concerts.

 Release

 Score received its first release on CD in 2016.
 It was released in South Africa through Fresh Music and by Marquee in Japan, the latter release being remastered.
 In 2019, another Japanese CD remaster was released by Belle Antique, which contained the bonus track "Melange".